rsms/co/misc/language.md

-Variables in this language are like vars in JavaScript and Clojure, unlike those of say C++ — a variable is a _value container_ which value can be exchanged for a different one at any point in time.
+Variables in this language are like vars in JavaScript and Clojure, unlike those of say C++ — a variable is a _value container_ which value can be exchanged for a different value at any point in time.

 ```go
 var PI = 141592653589793